Ex Machina (film): Production

 The foundation for Ex Machina was laid when Garland was 11 or 12 years old, after he had done some basic coding and experimentation on a computer his parents had bought him and which he sometimes felt had a mind of its own.
 His later ideas came from years of discussions he had been having with a friend with an expertise in neuroscience, who claimed machines could never become sentient.
 Trying to find an answer on his own, he started reading books on the topic.
 During the pre-production of Dredd, while going through a book by Murray Shanahan about consciousness and embodiment, Garland had an "epiphany".
 The idea was written down and put aside until later.

-Shanahan, along with Adam Rutherford, became a consultant for the film, and the ISBN of his book is referred to as an easter egg in the film.
-Besides the Turing test, the film references the "Chinese room" thought experiment, as well as Mary's room, a thought experiment about a scientist who has studied, but never experienced, the concept of colour.
+Shanahan, along with Adam Rutherford, became a consultant, and the ISBN of his book is included as an easter egg.
+Besides the Turing test, the film references the Chinese room thought experiment, as well as Mary's room, a thought experiment about a scientist who has studied, but never experienced, the concept of colour.
 Other inspirations came from films like 2001: A Space Odyssey, Altered States, and books written by Ludwig Wittgenstein, Ray Kurzweil, and others.
 It is also influenced by William Shakespeare's The Tempest.
 Wanting total creative freedom, and without having to add conventional action sequences, Garland made the film on as small a budget as possible.

 Filming

 Principal photography began on 15 July 2013 and was shot over four weeks at Pinewood Studios and two weeks at Juvet Landscape Hotel in Valldalen, Norway.
 It was filmed in digital at 4K resolution.
 Fifteen thousand tungsten pea bulb lights were installed into the sets to avoid the fluorescent light often used in science-fiction films.

-The film was shot as live action, with all effects done in post-production.
+The film is shot in live-action, with all visual effects done in post-production.
 During filming, there were no special effects, greenscreen, or tracking markers used.
 Ava's robot body was achieved using a detailed costume, a full bodysuit made from polyurethane with metal powder poured onto it to create the mesh.
-There were lines on the costume to make it easier for VFX company DNeg to digitally remove parts of the costume in post production.
+There were lines on the costume to make it easier for VFX company DNEG to remove parts of the costume in post-production digitally.
 To create Ava's robotic features, scenes were filmed both with and without Vikander's presence, allowing the background behind her to be captured.
 The parts necessary to keep, especially her hands and face, were then rotoscoped, while the rest was digitally painted out and the background behind her restored.
-Camera and body tracking systems transferred Vikander's performance to the CGI robot's movements.
+Vikander's performance was transferred to the CGI robot's movements using camera and body tracks.
 In total, there were about 800 VFX shots, of which approximately 350 were "robot" shots.
 Other visual effects included Ava's clothes when shown through the transparent areas of her body, Nathan's blood after being stabbed, and the interiors of the artificial brains.

+The house that was prominently featured in the movie was also featured in the BBC programme "World's Most Extraordinary Homes".